Francisco Partners: Business model

 Francisco Partners specializes in financing divisional buyouts, taking public companies private, sponsored mergers and acquisitions, growth equity financing, recapitalizations, and restructurings.
 The firm primarily invests in maturing or mature technology and technology-related companies in areas such as software, internet, healthcare, communications, hardware, and technology services.
 The firm typically acquires a majority or controlling stake in its portfolio companies, but will occasionally acquire a minority interest in a company with board representation.
 Specializing in technology buyouts, Francisco has acquired former venture capital-backed companies, as well as many divisions of large conglomerates and IT companies worldwide.

 Offices and employees

 The firm is based in San Francisco, California, with additional offices including one in London, United Kingdom.
 Francisco Partners is currently led by CEO Dipanjan Deb, one of the firm's founders, along with Ezra Perlman and Deep Shah, co-presidents, and David Golob, the chief investment officer.

-Investments
+Recognition

-Francisco Partners has been top ranked by the HEC Paris Dow Jones Private Equity Performance Rankings from 2020 to 2024 and among tech specialist private equity firms, and has a list of portfolio companies that changes frequently.
-Francisco Partners has invested in or acquired companies including GoodRx, BeyondTrust, Renaissance Learning, and MyHeritage.
+Francisco Partners has been top ranked by the HEC Paris Dow Jones Private Equity Performance Rankings from 2020 to 2025 and among tech specialist private equity firms, and has a list of portfolio companies that changes frequently.

-In the past, Francisco Partners has held, among others, investments or ownership of ClickSoftware Technologies, Comodo Group, and Connecture.
+In June 2022, Francisco were ranked 20th in Private Equity Internationals PEI 300 ranking of the largest private equity firms in the world.
+In 2024 the firm was 27^{th} by this same ranking.

+Inc. ranked Francisco Partners as "Founder Friendly Investors" for 3 consecutive years, in 2022, 2023 and 2024.